acli/Coursera-subtitles/README.markdown

 What is this:
 ============

+In the `scripts` directory you will find:

+- `reformat-extracted-text.py` attempts to reformat either an actual SRT file or the output of `old/extract-text-from-srt` so that the way the transcript is broken into subtitles will make more sense for people who speak English.
+The result of the reformatting is sent to standard output.

+The script might have bugs as it is still a new rewrite.
+The realigned timings are estimates only and they can be off but should not be too out of whack.
+However, sometimes it will still break the transcript in a sub-optimal way and sometimes it may fail to find suitable break points.
+As I continue using it I expect there to be some improvements.

-In the `scripts` directory you will find two scripts:
+In the `old` subdirectory inside `scripts` you can find two more scripts.
+These are no longer used for my own workflow, but you might still find them useful:

 - `extract-text-from-srt` strips out time codes and outputs the results to standard output.
-This is a sed script that has been written on MacOS X and I haven’t tested it on other systems (not even Linux).
+This is a sed script that has been written on MacOS X and which has never been tested it on any other system (not even Linux).

 - `reformat-extracted-text` attempts to reformat the output of